Last Updated on

-- Notify About An Upcoming Event – If you’re planning to take your child to the daycare, let them know early and give them options like, “Which music do you want to play in the car?” or “What book do you want to read while driving to the daycare?”
+- Notify About an Upcoming Event – If you’re planning to take your child to the daycare, let them know early and give them options like, “Which music do you want to play in the car?” or “What book do you want to read while driving to the daycare?”

-- Help Them Manage Their Emotions And Feelings – A little self-awareness will help your child manage their emotions and feelings in healthy and positive ways.
+- Help Them Manage Their Emotions and Feelings – A little self-awareness will help your child manage their emotions and feelings in healthy and positive ways.
 For example, if you have a child who has a tough time shifting between activities such as stopping what he’s playing to go to the car for daycare, give them options for doing something else as a transitional aid.
 Like reading a book in the car or playing with a fidget spinner on the way to daycare.
 Sometimes when kids cling to something, you have to offer something equally more fun to get them moving and in this way, gently enable them to transition to the next activity without feeling anger or frustration.

 Stage 3.
-Help Your Toddler To Learn From His Actions
+Help Your Toddler to Learn From His Actions

 Your toddler is developing his logical and rational thinking skills at this age.
 Help them associate their thoughts with their actions.
 Here’s how-

-- Show The Consequences of Their Actions – If your child hits another child.
+- Show the Consequences of Their Actions – If your child hits another child.
 Show them that the other kid is crying and doesn’t want to play with them anymore because they’re sad from being hurt.

 - Encourage Better Choices– Teach your child that there are better ways of resolving problems than by hitting.
 Brainstorm different solutions and ask them to use words over actions whenever they want something.

-- Be Open To Helping– Let your child know that you’re always there for them whenever they feel bad or need advice.
+- Be Open to Helping– Let your child know that you’re always there for them whenever they feel bad or need advice.
 Tell them that they can always come to you for more ideas or whenever they go through bad experiences to share and talk about them.

-Key Strategies for Dealing with Aggression
+Key Strategies for Dealing With Aggression

 - Be Calm – The key point is to stay calm and not blow your lid when a tantrum blazes across the room.
-Your child takes you like your first role model, and the best way to model healthy acceptable behavioural patterns is by modelling them yourself.
-Take time-outs or meditate whenever you feel frustrated or listen to your favourite tunes when you think that the situation is spiralling out of control and you need a break.
+Your child takes you like your first role model, and the best way to model healthy acceptable behavioural patterns is by modeling them yourself.
+Take time-outs or meditate whenever you feel frustrated or listen to your favorite tunes when you think that the situation is spiralling out of control and you need a break.

 - Recognize Your Child’s Intentions– Your child may wreak havoc when misunderstood.
 Make sure that you understand what they want to do and gently reaffirm that they cannot repeat bad behaviours simply because they’re hurtful or unacceptable.